Miller counselors understand this is a role that is new to many students and parents, so here's a helpful overview.

 - We are also available for parents should needs, questions or concerns arise.

 Because there are only two school counselors at Miller, we split the student population by last name.
-If you or your child would like to meet with one of us, Michelle Wang works with students with last names that start with A-L, and Kelsey Riley works with students with last names that start with M-Z.
+If you or your child would like to meet with one of us, please choose the appropriate counselor above based on your student's last name.

 We look forward to getting to know you and your children throughout their years at Miller!